chinmayasukumar/Capstone-3_Classifying_Steel_Defects/README.md

 The f1-score macro average was chosen as the evaluation metric since all defect classes are equally important.
 A ResNet model with a GAP layer was first explored and yielded a maximum validation accuracy of 0.4181.
 The GAP layer was replaced with a Flatten layer.
 Its accruacy increased significantly to 0.73 on the validation set.
 It did struggle differentiating between the "Pitted" and "Rolled" classes.
 Using the Flatten layer instead of a GAP layer increased accuracy probably since less information is lost.

 ### CNN
 The CNN(optimizer=Adam, learning_rate=0.001) was explored and displayed robust accuracy and minimal loss.
 The model did not overfit significantly.
-The training curve is shown below:
+Its learning curve is shown below:

 ![](/reports/figures/train_val_graph_cnn.png)